Skip to Main Content

 • Credit score: The company doesn’t have a minimum credit score requirement.

-• Footprint: The company serves homeowners in 46 states, all but Alaska, Hawaii, Massachusetts and Rhode Island.
+• Footprint: The company serves homeowners in 46 states — all but Alaska, Hawaii, Massachusetts and Rhode Island.
 However, there are additional restrictions related to specific types of loans.
-Land-and-home loans aren’t available in Cook, Kane, Peoria and Will counties in Illinois, and there’s no financing for park model homes in Kentucky, Montana, New Jersey, Pennsylvania and Vermont.
+Land-and-home loans aren’t available in the following Illinois counties: Cook, Kane, Peoria and Will counties.
+And there’s no financing for park model homes in Kentucky, Montana, New Jersey, Pennsylvania and Vermont.

 • Where to find: The company’s application process is fully digital.
 There are no physical branch locations.